top of page

 and caregivers Tom, Stephanie, Leo and Kristof.

-Our hearts are in shattered, but we take comfort that he is
+Our hearts are shattered, but we take comfort that he is

 finally at peace after his heroic battle.